 Gardnerville, Nevada: World Famous Fantastic MuseumClosed in Oregon and vanished for nearly 20 years.
 Collection of oddities, including Olaf the nine-foot-tall giant, and President Martin Van Buren's favorite chair.

-Visitor Tips and News About Fantastic Museum (Gone)
+Visitor Tips and News About World Famous Fantastic Museum

 This museum was a popular attraction in Redmond until the owner put up a ferris wheel.
 Then the city raised a stink and made things so hard for him that he moved it to Sisters.
 Space was limited and he couldn't display much at the new location.

 The report in the papers was that he sold everything off at auction and just put the past behind him.
 It was a very successful business while it was still in Redmond.
 I honestly believe the incident with the city has cursed that building.
 After he was run out, there have been many unsuccessful businesses there -- from a Pizza Parlor to a discount clothing store.